 On the chop, I like to go small so as much of the butternut squash is exposed to that sweet maple goodness.
-And to make sure it blends up nice and smooth because it’s well-roasted (not like what happened on my insta stories that one time, remember that???)
+And to make sure it blends up nice and smooth because it's well-roasted.

 Roasting on parchment paper is nice because you can just lift it off the pan by the edges and pour those cubes of maple butternut goodness right into the blender.
 Then you add the secret ingredient bomb to blend up nice and cozy with it's new friends - sour cream!

 The sour cream adds richness to the texture and tangy goodness to balance out the sweetness of the maple syrup.
 After blending, taste it to see if you'd like to add salt and pepper.
 I didn't find it necessary, but we all have different taste.